-If you want the ultimate picture quality in a 55" TV, scoop up the 2017 LG B7A before its gone for good!
-Offering nearly the same quality as 2018 LG OLEDs for $1,000 less, it's a tremendous bargain, and has no competitors at its pricepoint.
-In fact, the 2018 B8P is essentially the same TV, with new features being reserved for the more expensive C8P this year.
+If you want the ultimate picture quality in a 55" TV, scoop up the B8P at a great price.
+Offering all the goodness of a true OLED panel, it's a tremendous bargain, and has no competitors at its pricepoint.

 The Guru's Tip:

 OLEDs are fantastic, but they aren't perfect.
 The issue isn't image retention, which most reviewers list as the only flaw of OLEDs.
 LG has worked around that with image shifting.
 The true issue is blurring in fast action and a very serious black crush - those "inky" blacks of OLEDs do come at a price - near-black images lose all detail.
 OLEDs are really best for vivid images.